 This bowl of spiced yellow lentils is an everyday dal that can be made quickly and easily in an Instant Pot, especially if you have onion masala in your fridge or freezer.

-This recipe is part of my Indian Onion Masala Series where I share recipes that call for exact amounts of onion masala.
-Click on the graphic below to find out how to make onion masala, how to store it and to find other recipes that call for it.
+This recipe is part of my Indian Onion Masala Series, where I share recipes that call for exact amounts of onion masala.
+Click on the graphic below to find out how to make onion masala, store it, and find other recipes that call for it.

-The type of lentil used in this dal has many names but it is most commonly known as toor dal.
+The type of lentil used in this dal has many names, but it is most commonly known as toor dal.
 In English, these lentils are known as split pigeon peas (yellow).
-This type of lentil is really popular in Indian cooking, used in both north and south India – but primarily south.
-It’s the lentil that’s known for being in sambar, a delicious south Indian tamarind vegetable stew (you can find my recipe for sambar in my cookbook, Indian Food Under Pressure).
+This type of lentil is prevalent in Indian cooking, used in north and south India – but primarily south.
+It’s the lentil known for being in sambar, a delicious south Indian tamarind vegetable stew.

-This is what split pigeon peas aka toor dal looks like:
+This is what split pigeon peas (toor dal) looks like:

 Because they are a split legume, they cook quickly and call for a short soak time.
-You can likely get away without soaking these lentils but if you’ve read my other dal posts then you know I always soak lentils because that’s the way I was taught and also because I have found it helps with digestion.
-To each their own 🙂
+You can get away without soaking these lentils, but if you’ve read my other dal posts, you know I typically suggest soaking lentils because I find it helps with digestion.
+To each their own 🙂Print

 - Soak the lentils in cold water for 15-20 minutes.
 Drain, rinse and set aside.